saharansameer/wavy-tv/README.md

 - Aggregation pipelines for data queries
 - Express middleware for error handling and validation
 - Modular backend structure
--
 - React component architecture
 - Frontend integration with backend APIs
-- Zustand for state management
 - Responsive layout for desktops, mobiles and tablets
-- Tailwind CSS and shadcn/ui for styling

 ---